gsketefian/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/VXCases.rst

 On other systems, users need to download the ``Indy-Severe-Weather.tgz`` file using any of the following methods:

    #.
 Download directly from the S3 bucket using a browser.
-The data is available at https://noaa-ufs-srw-pds.s3.amazonaws.com/index.html#experiment-user-cases/release-public-v2.2.0/METplus-vx-sample/.
+The data is available at (a bad link here).

    #.
 Download from a terminal using the AWS command line interface (CLI), if installed: